mattyoung101/musicvis3d/paper/major.typ

 skybox as a cubemap, and finally draws the framebuffer using a special fragment shader to provide some post-processing effects.

-The diagram in @fig:renderpipe shows the rendering pipeline (next page):
+The diagram in @fig:renderpipe shows the rendering pipeline:

 #figure(
     image("img/renderpipe.drawio.svg", width: 70%),